Carolina Panthers Lose Greg Olsen To Season Ending Foot Injury

 The Carolina Panthers lost their fourth straight game to fall to 6-6 on the season on Sunday, December 2.
-But more devastating than the fact that their playoff picture became that much more murky with a 24-17 defeat to the Tampa Bay Buccaneers, was the loss of Cam Newton’s favorite 6-foot-6 target after tight end Greg Olsen was removed with a ruptured plantar fascia.
+But more devastating than the fact that their playoff hopes became that much more murky with a 24-17 defeat to the Tampa Bay Buccaneers, was the loss of Cam Newton’s favorite 6-foot-6 target, tight end Greg Olsen, after he ruptured his plantar fascia.

-According to quotes gathered by Panthers.com, Olsen knew he had suffered some serious damage as soon as the injury occurred.
+According to quotes gathered by Panthers website, Olsen knew he had suffered some serious damage as soon as the injury occurred.
 The 33-year-old pass catching veteran wouldn’t get past the second snap in the second quarter of the contest before noticing that he couldn’t put any weight on his right foot.
 While Olsen concedes that he’s been dealing with nagging soft-tissue soreness in the area over the past several weeks, he explained during his post-game chat with the press that this time around it was clear to him that he couldn’t force the issue.

 “I came out of my stance and I just knew right away what had happened.
 It popped pretty good on me,” Olsen told reporters.
-He’d go on to confess that there had been some worry among his camp all along that he could get hurt trying to compensate for a Jones fracture that got re-aggravated earlier this season.
-As Sports Illustrated notes in its reporting on the predicament he currently finds himself in, Olsen wound up missing over a month of action after a September match-up against Dallas saw him go down with pain in the same foot that cost him nine games to surgery and recuperation last season.
+He went on to confess that there had been some worry among his camp all along that he could get hurt trying to compensate for a Jones fracture that got re-aggravated earlier this season.

+As Sports Illustrated notes in its reporting on the predicament he currently finds himself in, Olsen wound up missing over a month of action after a September match-up against Dallas saw him go down with pain in the same foot, which cost him nine games to surgery and recuperation last season.

 The Panthers will be without tight end Greg Olsen for the rest of the season.https://t.co/5Cb7AuEchS